for emerging music artists – Currently on hold due to COVID

-Wexford Arts Centre is delighted to announce their new music artist support programme initiative in association with PwC Ireland titled as PwC Spotlight programme for emerging music artists.
+Wexford Arts Centre is delighted to announce their new music artist support programme initiative in association with Price Waterhouse Coopers (PwC) Ireland titled as PwC Spotlight programme for emerging music artists.

 Wexford Arts centre devised the programme with its programme sub committee participants which resulted in a call out for Wexford based music artists to apply to be on a panel of support artists for incoming programme during the year as well as receive a profile on the Wexford Art Centre website and be supported where possible with mentorship from music representatives on the performance committee panel.
 Current participants include Wexford based Mick D’Arcy of Cornerboy, Kevin Lawlor, Jazz musician and teacher and Jackie Hayden, former General Manager of Hot Press and renowned Irish music industry expert and biographer, journalist and music gig reviewer.
 A dedicated gig promoting the Spotlight programme acts will also feature during the year.